Current Research

 (My Research Poster in 20 threaded tweets)

-The pace of discovery of near-earth asteroids outpaces current abilities to analyze them.
+The pace of discovery of near-earth asteroids outpaces current abilities to analyse them.
 Knowledge of an asteroid's physical properties is essential to deflect them.
 I developed open-source algorithms that combine images from robotic telescopes and open data to determine asteroids' size, rotation, and strength.
 I took observations of the Didymos binary asteroid, and my algorithm determined it to be 850m wide, with a 2.26-hour rotation period and rubble pile strength.
 I measured a 35-minute decrease in the mutual orbital period after impact by the 2022 NASA DART Mission.
 External sources validated the findings.
 Every citizen scientist is now a planetary defender.

-PEER-REVIEWED PUBLICATION · Foundations of Planetary Defense
+SOLE-AUTHOR PEER-REVIEWED PUBLICATION · Foundations of Planetary Defence

 Finding Unknown Asteroids to Strengthen Planetary Defence